shubhamakshit/pwdlv3/README.md

 - [mp4decrypt](https://www.bento4.com/downloads/)
 - [nm3](https://github.com/nilaoda/N_m3u8DL-RE) (renamed to nm3 in the script)

-The script also requires the following Python libraries (which are listed in the `requirements.txt` file
+The script also requires the following Python libraries (which are listed in the `requirements.txt` file):

 - `requests`: A library for making HTTP requests.
 It abstracts the complexities of making requests behind a simple API, allowing you to send HTTP/1.1 requests.
 - `colorama`: Makes ANSI escape character sequences work on Windows and Unix systems, allowing colored terminal text and cursor positioning.
 - `argparse`: Provides a way to specify command line arguments and options the program is supposed to accept.
 - `bs4` (BeautifulSoup4): A library for pulling data out of HTML and XML files.
 It provides Pythonic idioms for iterating, searching, and modifying the parse tree.
 - `flask`: A micro web framework written in Python.
 It does not require particular tools or libraries, it has no database abstraction layer, form validation, or any other components where pre-existing third-party libraries provide common functions.
 - `flask_socketio`: Gives Flask applications access to low latency bi-directional communications between the clients and the server.
 The client-side application can use any of the Socket.IO official clients libraries in Javascript, C++, Java and Swift, or any compatible client to establish a permanent connection to the server.

 To install these dependencies, you would typically run `pip install -r requirements.txt` in your command line.